 Turning The Tide On Plastic Period Waste

-This #PlasticFreeJuly we’re asking people to think about the impact of flushing period products, like tampons and pads.
+This #PlasticFreeJuly we’re asking people to think about the impact of flushing tampons and pads.

 Tampons, pads and panty liners are loaded with hidden plastic which makes its way into rivers and oceans.
 This has a devastating impact on marine life and coastlines.
 It’s time to put a stop to it!

-On July 1st 2018, we marched on Brighton Beach to raise awareness and break the taboo which prevents people making informed choices.
+On July 1st 2018, a coalition of activists, environmental organisations and Natracare marched on Brighton Beach.
+The aim was to raise awareness and break the taboo which prevents people making informed choices.
 Our messages are simple:

-1. No more plastic!
-Too many of us aren’t aware of the ingredients inside period products
+Too many of us aren’t aware of the ingredients inside period products.

 plastic period protest in brighton